MEF-BDA503/mef-bda503.github.io/project_guidelines.md

 - State clearly who the group members are and either give a link to your progress journals or Linkedin profiles.

 - Important!
 Presentation Rehearsals You need to submit a rehearsal video by Dec 28, 2020 23:59 (strict).
 10% of your project points will come from rehearsal videos.
 There are two prerequisites.
-It should be under 10 minutes (strict) and it should cover most of your actual presentation.
+It should be under 15 minutes (strict) and it should cover most of your actual presentation.
 This is a rehearsal so you don’t need to care much about perfection.
 Try to make it look good but do not spend a lot of time on retakes.
 Send videos directly to my email.
 It is not required to publish them on your GPJ (but it is allowed if you want to).

 ### Teaser

 - BONUS: Prepare a 30 second teaser about your project to be published in your GPJs.
 Put the video file on your repository and on Youtube. - Provide a link (or embed) in your GPJ.
 See how to embed Youtube in your Markdown file https://stackoverflow.com/a/54209100/3608936 (Recommendation: For videos you can use Zoom’s screen recording.
 It is simple and high quality enough.)
 - Rehearsal video is not a teaser.

+### Blog Post (Medium)

+- BONUS: Briefly describe your project in a blog post fashion.
+Do not include code, just describe your project clearly and give a link to your analysis and your GPJ main page.
+Also provide a link to your blog post in your GPJs.

-## Grading Weights
+## Grading Weights (Total 110)

 - Preprocessing Data and Report (%5)
 - Exploratory Data Analysis (%35)
-- Final Project and Presentation (%50)
+- Final Project and Presentation (Rehearsal included) (%50)
 - Shiny App (%10)
+- BONUS: Blog post & Teaser (%10)